-Having now completed this 'Are you ready for S112?' resource, you should be in a position to judge for yourself how ready you feel to start S112.
+Having now completed this Are You Ready for SM123? resource, you should now be in a position to judge how prepared you feel to start SM123.

-Begin by checking your answers to the Understanding Science and Maths Skills quizzes which are given in the next sections.
-There are no formal marks or a score system, however if you answered most of these questions correctly on the first go then you should be well prepared academically to start on S112.
+Begin by reflecting on your answers to the Understanding Science and Maths Skills quizzes.
+Feedback was given as you went along.
+(You can go back and re-attempt these questions at any time.)
+There are no formal marks or a score system, however if you answered most of these questions correctly on the first go then you should be well prepared academically to start on SM123.
 The module will help you build on these skills as you progress towards science studies at higher levels.